jucke/whatthecommiter/README.md

 ## How to use it

-Run `wtc` to fetch a randon message suggestion.
+Run `wtc` to fetch a random message suggestion.

 Type `y` to approve the message, it will run `git commit -m` with this message, i.e. `git commit -m "I forgot to commit...
 So here you go."` It doesn't stage files/execute any other git commands.